 Yahoo Groups later added a photo storage area which was utilized by Jim as a supplement to the email list.
 With the Yahoo gallery activated, we could now post our own files and photos to the Yahoo site which made things easier on Walter.
 TABC member David Edgar had also been brought on board to take some of the workload off of Jim, who was until then managing the Yahoo Group side of things on his own.

 By the group’s 10th anniversary in 2008, we had 863 member in about 27 countries, with 300 badges and 100 patches sold.
 In 2009, member Steve Simmons also volunteered to help with the administration of the email list.

 In 2012, Walter transferred ownership and care of the MG-TABC web site to Steve who over the next several months re-vamped the site and added a dedicated discussion forum.
-This site went live in January of 2013.
-Development of the site continues with input from its members, the MG-TABC community.
+Later that year Russ Wilson came on board to handle regalia sales and the group treasury.
+He also updated the club badge and had a new run produced with better color and detail.
+The new revamped site went live in January of 2013.
+Development of the site continues today with input from its members, the MG-TABC community.